Jake Elliott: Early life

-High school career

-Elliott, who attended Lyons Township High School in La Grange, Illinois, began playing football when a Lyons assistant coach noticed his talent at a Homecoming student field goal kicking contest.
-Before this, he played tennis for three years at Lyons Township.
-Preceding his junior-year season, he was an ESPNHS underclass and named First-team All-State by the Chicago Tribune.
-During his junior season, he made a 52-yard field goal with no time remaining to beat Oak-Park River Forest High School, 16–14.
-As a senior, he made 15 of 21 field-goal attempts and was named Second-team kicker for Kohl's All America List.
-After his senior-year season, Elliott was offered a full scholarship by the University of North Dakota and the University of Memphis.
+Elliott attended Lyons Township High School in La Grange, Illinois and began playing football when a Lyons assistant coach noticed his talent at a Homecoming student field goal kicking contest.
+Before this, Elliott played tennis for three years at Lyons Township.
+Following his junior season, Elliott was an ESPNHS underclass and named First-team All-State by the Chicago Tribune.
+As a junior, he made a 52-yard field goal with no time remaining to beat Oak-Park River Forest High School, 16–14.
+As a senior, Elliott made 15 of 21 field-goal attempts and was named Second-team kicker for Kohl's All America List.
+After his senior year, Elliott was offered a full scholarship by the University of North Dakota and the University of Memphis.
 He chose to play for the Memphis Tigers.